East Palestine survey reveals residents experienced headaches and anxiety after train derailment

 Officials are hoping to begin the process on the north side around March 28, with the entire process finishing by the end of April, Wilson said.

-Approximately 3.2 million gallons of liquid waste and about 1,700 tons of solid waste have already been removed from the derailment site, the governor's office announced in a news release Friday, citing the state's EPA.
+Approximately 2.7 million gallons of liquid waste has been removed from the derailment site, the governor's office announced Saturday, correcting their earlier figure of 3.2 million.
+About 1,970 tons of solid waste was also removed, the governor's office said.
 The wastewater and solid waste have been transported to sites in Ohio and elsewhere, including Michigan, Indiana and Texas, according to the release.

 "We're very sorry for what happened.
 We feel horrible about it," Wilson said -- which spurred an uproar from the crowd.